knpuniversity/stripe/knpu/ep1-charging/force-https-please.md

 But on production, different story.
 Even though you're not handling credit card information, Stripe *does* submit that token to our server.
 If that submit happens over a non-https connection, that's a security risk: there *could* be somebody in the middle reading that token.
-Regardless of what they might be able to do with that, we need to avoid this.
+Regardless of what they might or might not be able to do with that, we need to avoid this.

 There are *a lot* of ways to force HTTPs, but let me show you my *favorite* in Symfony.
 In `OrderController`, right above `checkoutAction()`, this `@Route` annotation is what defines the URL to this page.
-At the end of this, add a new option called `schemes` set to two curly braces, a set of double-quotes with `https` inside.
+At the end of this, add a new option called `schemes` set to two curly braces and a set of double-quotes with `https` inside.

 Ok, go back and refresh!
 Cool!
 Symfony automatically redirects me to https.
 Life is good.